pteraxor/Conjure-Animals-Helper-Module-for-Foundry-VTT-/README.md

 ![My Module Logo](assets/animals-icon.png)

 ## Description
 This module automates many aspects of the **Conjure Animals** spell, allowing players to either receive a random selection of creatures or choose from a list.
 The GM can then generate tokens for players to control.
+Currently only works on versions before 12, but I am working on updating it.

 ## Features
 - Easily summon creatures